salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 # Response Format

-Responses from a route MUST have the prescribed envelope format.
-Routes MUST provide all properties even when value is "null".
+Responses from a route MUST be returned in the prescribed envelope format.
+Response objects MUST include all properties on a resource, even when value is "null".

 ## Header